ciscorx/7z-revisions/README.md

  Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive.

+ Some useful commands when editing your document:
+     M-x 7zr-goto-line-of-last-revision

  When 7z-revisions is called the following key bindings are enabled:
  Enter = view revision at point,